Select from the following services

 Strengthen your connections

-For those of us in family lockdown, now is the opportunity to spend quality time with our loved ones.
-Take time to hug your kids or partner, look them in the eyes, have long conversations with them.
+When lockdown happens, try to remind yourself that it is a good opportunity to spend quality time with your loved ones.
+No school work (or office work, for that) is more important that taking time to hug your kids or partner, look them in the eyes and have long conversations with them.
 These gestures all promote closeness and boost oxytocin, a hormone that bonds people and calms the body.
 When your oxytocin levels spike, they tell your body to switch off cortisol, the stress hormone.

 Spend time with a furry friend